Communication of the Trump administration during the COVID-19 pandemic: Analysis

-Trump himself began delivering briefings from March 13; he spoke almost every day, noted Buzzfeed News on April 14.
+Trump himself began delivering briefings from March 13; he spoke almost every day, noted BuzzFeed News on April 14.
 From mid-March to early April, the press briefing lengths increased from 61 minutes to 105 minutes, while Trump's speaking time per session increased from 20 minutes to 53 minutes.
 On April 10, he spoke to reporters for 133 minutes straight.
 On April 26, The Washington Post reported that Trump had taken up 60% of the time of the press briefings since March 16.

 The New York Times analysed over five weeks worth of Trump's speeches from March 9 to April 17, amounting to over 260,000 words.
 The most common pattern found was Trump's "self-congratulations", with around 600 instances.
 His self-praise was "often predicated on exaggerations and falsehoods", of which The New York Times found over 130 instances.
 Trump praised others over 360 times, and blamed others over 110 times.
 There were around 100 instances of "appeals to national unity", and around 60 instances of "empathy".
 He made many more remarks lamenting the pandemic's economic damage than its human cost.

 The Washington Post analysed three weeks worth of Trump's briefings from April 6 to 24, for over 13 hours of Trump speaking.
 He spent a total of 2 hours on criticizing others, with the most targeted groups being Democrats, the media, state governors, and China.
 He spent 45 minutes praising himself and his administration, while taking a total of less than 5 minutes in offering condolences.
 He spent 9 minutes promoting hydroxychloroquine.
 When questions were posed to other members of his team, Trump gave an answer more than 33% of the time, including when the other official had already answered the question.
 In nearly 25% of his comments or remarks, Trump offered false or misleading information, analysed The Washington Post.

+Legal analyst Glenn Kirschner argued that President Donald Trump should be charged with manslaughter for deaths resulting from him intentionally lying to the American public about the danger posed by COVID-19 virus during the COVID pandemic.